We use cookies on this website.

 Via portal: impossible to transfer files (no drag-and-drop, no shared drives).

-Via native client: transfer possible, but max 100 MB per file with Standard SKU.
-For 4 GB ISOs or 20 GB SQL dumps, use Azure Files/Blob Storage.
+Via the native client: transfer is possible (Standard SKU and higher), but it is not designed for very large volumes.
+For 4 GB ISO files or 20 GB SQL dumps, use Azure Files/Blob Storage.

-Frustration: admin who just wants to "copy a 50 Kb config file" has to use a native client + complex CLI command instead of a simple Ctrl+C / Ctrl+V.
+Frustration: An admin who just wants to "copy a 50 KB config file" has to use a native client and a CLI command instead of a simple Ctrl+C / Ctrl+V.

 Deployment: a pragmatic guide to avoid screw-ups